yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

-the failures are due to **unclear definition of machine learning and data science problems, incompleteness of data governance system, lack of proper use of MLOps, limited resonance between technology system and business requirement, bad design of human-machine interaction**.
-For industrial applications, it is pivotal to make a strategic plan and form up a team with diversified specialties (i.e., data scientists, machine learning engineers, cloud system architects, etc.) in the first place before going directly to development.
-As an experienced data scientist, I am looking forward to providng in-depth knowledge and expertise about building an effective data science and machine learning system from both a strategic and engineering perspective in the next role.
-Especially, it would be ideal that the domain knowledge in a particular sector is combinationally applied into the technological system that I build.
+the failures are due to **unclear definition of machine learning and data science problems, incompleteness of data governance system, lack of proper use of MLOps, limited resonance between technology system and business requirement, bad design of human-machine interaction, etc.**.
+For industrial applications, before going directly into the development, it is pivotal to make a strategic plan and form up a team with the right specialties which should be generally diversified, i.e., data scientists, machine learning engineers, cloud system architects, etc. Especially, it would be ideal that the domain experts in the business join the same team or have a frequent connection with the team if he is with an external organization.
 While the technological progression is often abrupt and distructive, that of an industry domain may be slow.
 The knowledge that is useful to an industry domain is accumulative and it cannot be easily overthrown.

 ### Productionizable system at scale

-Unlike years ago when a prototype of support vector machine classifier could generate buzz, nowadays, productionization of an entire end-to-end pipeline is required as a standard outcome of machine learning projects.
-I have not sufferred much from transferring my mind-set from algorithm-oriented approach to production-oriented one thanks to the training in computer engineering.
+Unlike years ago when a prototype of the support vector machine classifier could generate buzz, nowadays, productionization of an entire end-to-end pipeline is required as a standard outcome of machine learning projects.
+I have not sufferred much from transferring my mind-set from the algorithm-oriented approach to the production-oriented one thanks to the training as a computer engineer.
 At work, I always found it necessary to help customers to build a working system that has well-defined run-time topology and convenient APIs.

 In fact, building a scalable machine learning system for production is not that easy.
 It is truly a combination of arts from different disciplines.
 In the first